Optimize Microsoft Licensing to Reduce Cost and Risk

 - Virtual environment use rights—the rights associated with running the software on a virtual machine, virtual desktop or as a virtualized application.

 - Roaming Use Rights—these rights define how users can remotely access server based virtual desktops from third party devices, or run the software in a virtual OS environment on a third party device.
-These rights apply to Office 2013, Project 2013 and Visio 2013, for example.
+These rights apply to Microsoft Office 2013, Microsoft Project 2013 and Microsoft Visio® 2013, for example.

 - License Mobility Rights—the right to move on-premises software to the cloud to run on third party shared servers.